The Science and Sense of Human Understanding

 The Way to Eat

-An expert health consultant, Dr. Katz weighs in on effective strategies for weight control and better nutritional health.
+An expert health consultant, Dr. DAVID KATZ weighs in on effective strategies for weight control and better nutritional health.
 Providing realistic solutions for everyday health quandaries, Dr. Katz leaves audiences motivated and inspired to make simple lifestyle changes and improve their collective health.

 The Rational Un-fattening of America’s Families: Can We Get There From Here?

-Dr. Katz addresses the challenges in our “obesigenic” environment, and describes the blend of public politics and personal empowerment needed to take us toward a healthier future.
+Dr. DAVID KATZ addresses the challenges in our “obesigenic” environment, and describes the blend of public politics and personal empowerment needed to take us toward a healthier future.

 Integrative Medicine: A Bridge Over Healthcare’s Troubled Waters